Manta-Network/docs/docs/calamari/RunNode.md

 title: 🔌  Run a Calamari Node
 ---

-To run a calamari full node, the most easy way is to use `docker`:
+To run a calamari full node, the easiest way is to use `docker`:

 ```bash
 docker run mantanetwork/calamari:latest